Prosecutors Question Italy’s Conte Over Slow Virus Lockdowns

 After interviewing Lombardy regional officials last month, Rota said it appeared it was the national government's responsibility.
 But Conte's office has pointed to norms that delegate such authority to regions, and noted that other regions have instituted “red zones" on their own.

 Italy registered its first domestic positive case Feb.
 21 in the Lombardy province of Lodi.
-Ten towns in the province were immediately locked down to try to contain the spread.
+Ten towns in the province, as well as a handful of towns outside Lombardy, were immediately locked down by the national government to try to contain the spread.
 Alzano and Nembro registered their first positive cases two days later, on Feb.
 23, but the government didn’t quarantine them for two weeks until all of Lombardy was locked down March 7.

-Asked if, in hindsight, he should have locked down sooner, Conte told La Stampa daily Friday that he was at peace with the decisions taken.
+Asked if, in hindsight, he should have locked down sooner, Conte told La Stampa daily for a story Friday that he was at peace with the decisions taken.
 “I acted based on science and conscience," he was quoted as saying.

 On March 3, the Superior Institute of Health recommended a “red zone" around Alzano and Nembro.
 But in those same days, the Bergamo branch of Italy's leading business lobby, Confindustria, promoted an English-language social media campaign meant to reassure Bergamo's international industrial partners.